19 January 2026

 share

-The Efling union's Board of Trustees approved at its meeting on January 15 the company's nomination committee's proposal for appointments to the company's board of directors for the 2026 to 2028 term, which is now up for election according to Article 10 of the Efling Act.
+Board of trustees Efling of the union approved at its meeting on 15 January the nomination committee's proposal for appointment to the board for the term 2026 to 2028, which is now in force according to article 10 of the law Efling.

-This includes the chairman of the company and the treasurer, along with six co-directors.
-There is also a proposal to appoint two auditors and one alternate.
+It concerns the chairman of the association and the treasurer, together with six board members.
+There is also a proposal for the appointment of two auditors of the accounts together with one deputy.

-The list of the Board of Trustees and Nominating Committee is as follows:
+List of the board of trustees and nomination committee is as follows:

 Mary Jane Gonzales Munoz